kyclark/pfb2025/lectures/testing.md

     - confirms the string `'not-a-number'` returns `False`.

+5. WRITE TESTS FOR THE ABOVE NUMERIC TESTING FUNCTION with AI

-5. Using an AI (such as Github Copilot, ChatGPT, etc.), write unit tests for the DNA sequence class you wrote for the Python 11 problem set.
+6. CHALLENGE/BONUS QUESTION: Using an AI (such as Github Copilot, ChatGPT, etc.), write unit tests for the DNA sequence class you wrote for the Python 11 problem set.
 Write your test functions in a separate `test_` script that imports your sequence class and performs tests on its methods.

     - Look carefully at all the unit test inputs and expected outputs.
 Are they correct?